POLYAS case study: the authored student body (VS) of the KIT

 A quorum despite corona

-Any election at KIT must be announced at least 48 days in advance.
+Any election of the VS must be announced at least 48 days in advance.
 There is much to organize, such as submitting electoral lists, finding supporters and creating the ballot papers, which are eventually cast into a sealed ballot box.
-The corona requirements caused the KIT presence election planned for March 16, 2020 to be canceled.
+The corona requirements caused the VS presence election planned for March 16, 2020 to be canceled.

 A basis had to be created for conducting the election despite corona.